 Once a complete application is received and deemed academically acceptable, the application is forwarded on to the program Graduate Committee for their recommendation.
-If recommended, the application is given to the potential advisor for his or her decision, or for the HHNS program, circulated amongst faculty to identify a potential advisor.
+If recommended, the application is given to the potential advisor for his or her decision.

 This process takes approximately 6 weeks and therefore we recommend that you submit your application at least 2 months prior to the desired entry semester.
 Applicants who are applying from outside Canada should apply at least 6–9 months in advance to allow for submission of application material and application processing.

-For further information, contact the CBS Graduate Admissions Secretary:
+For further information, contact the CBS Graduate Admissions Assistant:

-CBS Associate Dean of Research Office - Room 3479, Science Complex
+CBS Associate Dean of Research Office - Room 3479

 College of Biological Science